ASALOGAN/November-Daily-Coding-Challenges/README.md

 - **Day 22 10-11-24** Solved a LeetCode problem on "Linked List Cycle" in both JavaScript and Python.
 Utilized Floyd's Cycle-Finding Algorithm (Tortoise and Hare) for an efficient solution.
 Documented the approach, solution, and complexity analysis.
 Developed a weather application using HTML, CSS, and JavaScript.
 Integrated the OpenWeatherMap API to fetch and display current weather data for a specified city.
 Implemented error handling and documented the approach, solution, and future improvements. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2022%2010-11-24/weather-app)
+- **Day 23 11-11-24** Solved a LeetCode problem on "Middle of the Linked List" in both JavaScript and Python.
+Implemented a two-pointer technique to efficiently find the middle node of a singly linked list.
+Documented the approach, solution, and complexity analysis. (https://github.com/ASALOGAN/November-Daily-Coding-Challenges/tree/main/Day%2023%2011-11-24)

 ## Goals